shalaka-thorat/IdentifyingHealthcareProfessionalsAndTaxonomy/README.md

 ▪ Furthermore, if the user is HCP, the model also provides the Taxonomy of HCP.
 The prediction files and their contents are as follows. <br>
 ▪ File Name: Doceree_HCP_Submission.csv <br>
 ▪ Columns:  <br>
-  o  ID: Key<br>
+  &emsp;&emsp;o  ID: Key<br>
-  o IS_HCP: Indicates whether the user is Healthcare Professional (HCP) or not<br>
+  &emsp;&emsp;o IS_HCP: Indicates whether the user is Healthcare Professional (HCP) or not<br>
 ▪ File Name: Doceree_Taxonomy_Submission.csv<br>
 ▪ Columns: <br>
-  o ID: Key<br>
+  &emsp;&emsp;o ID: Key<br>
-  o IS_HCP: Indicates whether the user is Healthcare Professional (HCP) or not<br>
+  &emsp;&emsp;o IS_HCP: Indicates whether the user is Healthcare Professional (HCP) or not<br>
-  o Taxonomy: Specialization code for HCP<br><br>
+  &emsp;&emsp;o Taxonomy: Specialization code for HCP<br><br>

 ## Approach:
 ▪ Firstly, we import the train data and perform data analysis and pre-processing steps.
 We remove the data where the IS_HCP value is null, the Target column being null will not be useful for prediction.
-Later, we study each column and steps namely, null value identification and replacement, the importance of the column, and removing redundant columns.<br>
+Later, we study each column and steps namely, null value identification and replacement, the importance of the column, and removing redundant columns.<br><br>
 ▪ Depending on our study, we perform Feature Engineering such as, we create CIDRBLOCK and URLDOMAIN columns by leveraging data from BIDREQUESTIP and URL columns resp.
 We create a DEVICE column and try to find the device type using the USERAGENT column, where DEVICETYPE is Unknown.
-Furthermore, we perform Label Encoding, Building Train, and Validation Sets.<br>
+Furthermore, we perform Label Encoding, Building Train, and Validation Sets.<br><br>
 ▪ Next, we enter the Model Building phase, we choose 2 algorithms depending on data size, and speed: Decision Tree Algorithm and Random Forest Algorithm, and compare their accuracy performance.
 The Random Forest model outperforms, so we choose it as our Final Model.
-Finally, we import our test data and perform data transformation to make the data suitable for the model, and get the predictions of whether the person is HCP or not.<br>
+Finally, we import our test data and perform data transformation to make the data suitable for the model, and get the predictions of whether the person is HCP or not.<br><br>
 ▪ For Taxonomy prediction, we take a subset of Training data where IS_HCP is 1 and perform steps such as Data Analysis, Pre-processing, Label Encoding, and training our ML model.
 For Test Data Prediction, if IS_HCP is predicted as 1 by our HCP Prediction Model, it is further passed on for Taxonomy Prediction.
 We store all these predictions in a CSV file as ID, IS_HCP, and Taxonomy columns. <br><br>

 ## Output: